-In Matter of Marriage of Joiner, 755 S.W.2d 496, 498 (Tex.
-App.-Amarillo 1988), on reh'g, 766 S.W.2d 263 (Tex.
-App.-Amarillo 1988, no writ), stands in contrast to the cases going "all or none" for the date the option was granted.
-In Joiner, the Amarillo Court of Appeals considered the proper characterization and division of the husband's stock plan.
-Under the terms of the husband's plan, a 20% interest in the employee's account vested after six years of service, i.e., after the first fiscal year of participation in the plan, and a 20% interest vested each year thereafter until the tenth year of service, i.e., the fifth fiscal year of participation in the plan, when the account became 100% vested.
-Prior to marriage, the husband had worked six and one-half years for his employer.
+Matter of Marriage of Joiner, 755 S.W.2d 496, 498 (Tex.
+App.-Amarillo 1988), motion for rehearing overruled, 766 S.W.2d 263 (no writ), stands in contrast to the cases focusing solely on the date the option was granted.
+In Joiner, the court considered the proper characterization and division of Husband's stock plan.
+Under the terms of the plan, a 20% interest in the employee's account vested after six years of service, i.e., after the first fiscal year of participation in the plan, and a 20% interest vested each year thereafter until the tenth year of service, i.e., the fifth fiscal year of participation in the plan, when the account became 100% vested.
+Prior to marriage, Husband had worked six and one-half years for his employer.
 Id.

-On appeal of the parties divorce decree, the appellate court distinguished the husband's stock plan from military retirement or pension plans under which benefits are earned by reason of years of service, on the grounds that the husband's stock plan provided that benefits were not earned during the five-year period of employment required for participation in the plan, but rather provided that an employee first acquired a vested interest in the benefits of the plan at the end of the sixth fiscal year of employment.
+On appeal, the appellate court distinguished Husband's stock plan from military retirement or pension plans (under which benefits are earned by reason of years of service), on the grounds that Husband's stock plan provided that benefits were not earned during the five-year period of employment required for participation in the plan, but rather provided that an employee first acquired a vested interest in the benefits of the plan at the end of the sixth fiscal year of employment.
 Id. at 698.
 Thus, according to the Amarillo Court of Appeals, the initial five-year employment period only generated a mere expectancy which, by not fixing any benefit in any sums at any future date, was not a property interest to which property laws apply.
 Id.
 Since the character of property as separate or community is fixed at the very time of acquisition, the appellate court continued, the crucial time for determining the character of interests in and benefits of the plan was the time when the vested interests were acquired.
 Id.